 Under this option the letting employer would retain responsibility for assets and liabilities in respect of service accrued prior to the contract commencement date.
 The contractor would be responsible for the future liabilities that accrue in respect of transferred staff.
 The contractor's contribution rate could vary from one valuation to the next.
-It would be liable for any deficit at the end of the contract term in respect of assets and liabilities attributable to service accrued during the contract term.
+It would be liable for any deficit (or entitled to any surplus) at the end of the contract term in respect of assets and liabilities attributable to service accrued during the contract term.
+Please note, the level of surplus would be determined by the Administering Authority in accordance with the Regulations and this FSS.